kevallakhani95/Calculator-Interpreter/README.md

 Consider calculator input (for eg. 5+3, 5-8*9, 5*(2-1) and more) as a language.

 To produce an output to this language you need to follow various procedures -
-1. Lexical analysis of the input.
+1. Lexical analysis of the input to break the sentance apart into tokens, one token at a time.
-2. Parse the input and build a tree structure of the input data.
+2. Parse the lexer object and build a tree structure of the input data.
-3. Interpret the input and visit the tree in a post-order form to produce the result.
+3. Interpret the parsed object and visit the tree in a post-order form to produce the result.
 4. Print the result to the output console.

 This is a recursive-descent parser / interpreter and the grammer for the same is given below -